gdbroman/broman.blog/_posts/2020/2020-04-15-never-go-full-philosopher.md

 Never delude yourself into thinking that you're too good for living and studying the everyday life.

-Ego is the enemy.

 This is why the greatest scientists and philosophers throughout history never considered theorizing to be their full time occupation.

-> Nikola Tesla was primarily an inventor, science (and philosophy) was his sidekick
+* Nikola Tesla was primarily an inventor; science and philosophy was his sidekick
-> Ditto for Benjamin Franklin
+* Ditto for Benjamin Franklin
-> Marcus Aurelius was a roman emperor, his philosophical discoveries came not from sitting still, thinking - but from doing
+* Marcus Aurelius was a roman emperor, his philosophical discoveries came not from sitting still, thinking - but from doing

 As Nassim Nicholas Taleb have pointed out, most "academic" discoveries were in fact made by practicioners:

 > The odds of an academic “researcher” producing anything eventually used by society is of the order of .00001%.
 That includes scientists.
 >